portworx/px-docs/px_k8s_centos_packet.md

 echo "done!"
 ```

-Run this for all hosts in the cluster.
+Run the above command in a loop for all hosts in the cluster, to enable `ssh` commands without password prompting.

-Then append `/etc/hosts` with hostname/IPs for all hosts in the cluster.
+Then append `/etc/hosts` with hostname/IPs for all hosts in the cluster, and make sure it too is copied to all
+hosts in the cluster.

 ## Adjust docker config on all hosts
 Terraporx automatically installs docker on all hosts, which runs in conflict with the contrib/ansible.